yyossy5/tsp/README.md

 2. Navigating to your project directory in each pane with `cd /path/to/project`
 3. Arranging panes to your preferred layout

-You can now simply run: `tsps 4 /path/to/project` or `tsps -l dev.yaml` and get your ideal workspace instantly.
+You can now simply run: `tsps 4 /path/to/project` or `tsps -l dev.yaml -d /path/to/project` and get your ideal workspace instantly.

 https://github.com/user-attachments/assets/b80021d8-839e-478e-b532-166b65e7725f